-All employees have a right to raise a grievance at any point during their employment; there is no minimum level of service required with their employer.
+All employees have a right to raise a grievance at any point during their employment; no minimum level of service is required with their employer.

-There is no clear obligation on employers to investigate grievances raised by workers or employees who have already left their employment.
+Employers have no explicit obligation to investigate grievances raised by workers or employees who have already left their employment.

-However, to avoid possible costly and time-consuming employment tribunal claims and to help defend the employer in any potential employment tribunal claims, some employers choose to investigate these grievances, which would be our recommendation.
+However, to avoid possible costly and time-consuming employment tribunal claims and to help defend the employer in any potential employment tribunal claims, the majority of employers choose to investigate these grievances - this would be our recommendation.

 ACAS Code of Practice

-Before commencing any grievance procedure, the employer should be familiar with the guidance included in the ACAS Code of Practice on Grievances (“the Code”).
-This code provides practical guidance to the employer on how to correctly and fairly deal with a grievance.
+Before commencing any grievance procedure, employers should be familiar with the guidance in the ACAS Code of Practice on Grievances.
+This code provides practical guidance for employers on correctly and fairly dealing with a grievance.

 Compliance with the code is not mandatory.

-As well as the ACAS code, the employer should review its internal grievance procedure, which should be outlined in a documented grievance policy accessible to employees at all times, usually on an intranet or shared document space.
-It is important to comply with any internal processes to avoid an employee becoming further aggrieved (i.e. because the employer is not complying with its own rules).
+As well as the ACAS code, employers should review their internal grievance procedure, which should be outlined in a documented grievance policy accessible to employees at all times, usually on an intranet or shared document space.
+It is important that employers comply with any internal processes to avoid an employee becoming further aggrieved (i.e. because the employer is not complying with its own rules).

 Raising a grievance

-An employee should raise a formal grievance in writing, which is known as a "letter of grievance” and without unreasonable delay after the incident to which the grievance relates.
+An employee should raise a formal grievance in writing, known as a "letter of grievance", and without unreasonable delay after the incident to which the grievance relates.

-The letter of grievance should provide as much factual evidence as possible to set out the nature of the issue to ensure it can be investigated as fully, accurately and promptly as possible.
+The grievance letter should provide as much factual evidence as possible to set out the nature of the issue to ensure it can be investigated as fully, accurately and promptly as possible.

-Once an employer has received a grievance, it should acknowledge receipt to the employee as soon as possible.
+Once an employer has received a grievance letter, they should acknowledge receipt to the employee as soon as possible.

-An appropriate investigator must be appointed.
-Whether an investigator is deemed appropriate will differ on the specific facts of the grievance.
+An appropriate grievance chair must be appointed.
+Whether a grievance chair is deemed appropriate will differ on the specific facts of the grievance.

-Fundamentally, the investigator must be impartial.
-Therefore, anyone named in the grievance should not be the investigator.
-It is also advised that anyone close to the employee, e.g. their Line Manager, is avoided if at all possible as this may cause unnecessary tension between the individuals in their future working relationship.
+Fundamentally, the grievance chair must be impartial.
+Therefore, anyone named in the grievance should not be the grievance chair.
+It is also advised that anyone close to the employee, e.g. their line manager, is avoided (if at all possible) as this may cause unnecessary tension between the individuals in their future working relationship.

-The investigator should also be someone of sufficient authority to be able to deal with the matter.
-Usually, grievances can be investigated by a member of the human resources department.
+The grievance chair should also be someone of sufficient authority to deal with the matter.
+Usually, grievances can be chaired and investigated by a member of the human resources department.
 However, it may be more appropriate to have a senior manager chair and investigate grievances with a high level of complexity and seriousness.

-NOTE: When deciding as to who should investigate the grievance, an employer must give thought to who will deal with any appeal should the matter progress to this.
-The employer must ensure that there is a suitable individual available, with sufficient authority and impartiality, to conduct any appeal hearing.
+Please note: When deciding who should chair and investigate the grievance, an employer must consider who will deal with any appeal should the matter progress to this.
+The employer must ensure that a suitable individual is available, with sufficient authority and impartiality, to conduct any appeal hearing.

-The investigator needs to ensure that they undertake a thorough and detailed investigation so they can reach an informed outcome at the end of the grievance procedure.
+The grievance chair must ensure that they undertake a thorough and detailed investigation to reach an informed outcome at the end of the grievance procedure.